 - Immunosuppressants – Not often used currently, but can suppress the immune system’s response to inflammation.

 While rheumatoid arthritis drugs can be life-changing for RA sufferers, life insurance carriers are concerned about potential negative side-effects.
-However, it’s important to remember that your rheumatologist prescribed the medication(s) with the knowledge that the benefits outweighed the risks.

 How To Get The Best Rates